Atypiqal/differential-equations/README.md

 ## How to Run
 1. Clone this repository.
-2. Ensure you have the Classiq SDK installed: `pip install -U classiq`
+2. Enable the enviroment: `python3 -m venv .venv && source .venv/bin/activate`
-3. Install dependencies: `pip install numpy pandas matplotlib seaborn`
+3. Install dependencies: `pip install -r requirements.txt`
-4. Authenticate your Classiq account: `classiq.authenticate()`
-5. Run all cells in `notebook.ipynb`.
+5. Run all cells in `jupyter lab`